ooni/ooni.org/content/nettest/tor.md

 works in a tested network.

 To this end, this [test](https://github.com/ooni/probe-engine) examines the reachability of a set of services that allow Tor to work.
-These include the following protocols:
+These include the following services:

 * Tor directory authorities (used by Tor relays)